nergalex/f5-aks-kic-lab/source/class1/module1/module1.rst

         kube-public                   Active   2d7h
         kube-system                   Active   2d7h

-- Pods for the application cafe should have been deployed and in status Running:
+- Pods for the application cafe should have been deployed in the NameSpace cafe and in status Running:

 .. code-block:: bash